The OCR Risk Analysis Initiative, explained

 The Risk Analysis Initiative is the newest of these, announced in late 2024.
 It is not a new rule.
 The risk-analysis requirement it enforces has been on the books since the HIPAA Security Rule took effect in 2005.
 What is new is OCR's posture: rather than waiting for a breach to surface and then citing the underlying risk-analysis failure as one finding among several, OCR has begun investigating risk-analysis failures as the standalone violation, in covered entities and business associates of every size.

-By April 2025, OCR had publicly announced six settlements under the Initiative.1 Settlement amounts have ranged from tens of thousands to several hundred thousand dollars, with corrective action plans running multiple years.
+As of April 23, 2026, OCR reported 13 completed investigations under the Initiative, and it has resolved several closely related Security Rule risk-analysis settlements in the same window.1 Settlement amounts have ranged from $5,000 to $375,000, with corrective action plans running one to three years.
+The full list appears below.
 None of the entities reached a settlement large enough to make general-press headlines — which is part of the point.
 The Initiative is not about marquee cases.
 It is about consistent, predictable pressure on a population of small and mid-sized organizations that historically assumed they were too small to be investigated.

 What HIPAA actually requires here